Almond Flour Blueberry Muffins that are tender, dairy-free, grain-free, gluten-free, and perfectly delicious.

 - Bake for 20 - 22 minutes or until the center is set.

-- Remove from the oven and let cool for 5-10 minutes before serving.
+- Remove from the oven and let cool for 5 minutes in muffin pan.
+Then remove and place on a wire rack to finish cooling before serving.

 - Store in an airtight container at room temperature.